metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 }
 ```

-Your values will be different depending and what you input for various settings.
+Your values will be different depending on and what you input for various settings.

 ## Upload Images and Metadata to External Storage

 In this step, we will upload all our assets file pairs to Arweave via Bundlr.

 :::info
 Solana is designed to be a high-throughput low-latency blockchain that can host smart contracts, but one of the design tradeoffs is that storing data on Solana is fairly expensive.
-For NFTs we only store basic information about the NFT, such as the name, symbol, creators, and seller fee basis points.
+For NFTs, we only store basic information about the NFT, such as the name, symbol, creators, and seller fee basis points.
 For the image and all the other metadata, we have a URL on-chain on Solana that points to an external JSON file contain all that information.

 This URL can point to any JSON file anywhere.
 It can be a decentralized file storage blockchain like Arweave or Filecoin, a peer-to-peer distributed file system like IPFS, or even a centralized cloud server like AWS.

 Sugar currently supports four upload methods: Arweave via Bundlr, IPFS via NFT Storage, Shadow Drive and AWS.
 :::

-In our previous step we selected `Bundlr` as our upload method and we saw this in the config file when we viewed it.
+In our previous step we selected `Bundlr` as our upload method, and we saw this in the config file when we viewed it.
 Now, all we have to do is run the following command:

 ```
 sugar upload